Is Jordan on your bucket list?

 View over Amman and the ancient Roman Theatre

-As we touched down, we were warmly greeted by Nur from Discovery Circle Tours, who kindly guided us through the immigration process.
-DCT ensures a smooth welcome with a dedicated team - Nur, Amer, and Mohammed - rotating to meet guests as they arrive, which really adds a personal touch.
+As we touched down, we were warmly greeted by a representative from our local agent in Jordan, who kindly guided us through the immigration process.
+Their dedicated team rotates to meet arriving guests, adding a genuinely personal touch.

-Compared to neighbouring Israel, I found the immigration experience here refreshingly straightforward.
-After a quick passport check, Nur took care of getting our second stamp while we waited for our luggage, making the whole process seamless.
+Compared to neighbouring Israel, the immigration experience here was refreshingly straightforward.
+After a quick passport check, our representative took care of getting our second stamp while we waited for our luggage - making the whole process seamless.

-Queen Alia International Airport itself is impressive - completely transformed in 2013 into a spacious, modern space inspired by Bedouin architecture, featuring over 100 distinctive concrete domes that celebrate Jordan’s heritage.
+Queen Alia International Airport itself is impressive - completely transformed in 2013 into a spacious, modern terminal inspired by Bedouin architecture, with over 100 distinctive concrete domes celebrating Jordan’s heritage.

-Once outside, Nur contacted our driver and escort, Wasfi, who took us on a smooth 35-minute drive to our hotel.
-Thankfully, since most clients arrive late evening - between 10:30pm and midnight - the traffic was light, making the journey relaxing.
-Plus, all the cars come equipped with Wi-Fi, so there’s no escaping connectivity even on the road!
+Once outside, our representative contacted our driver and escort, Wasfi, who took us on a smooth 35-minute drive to our hotel.
+Thankfully, with most clients arriving between 10:30 and midnight, traffic was light, making the journey relaxing.
+And with in-car Wi-Fi as standard, there’s no escaping connectivity - even on the road!

 Cosy suite in House Boutique Hotel